Self-restrained Triplet Loss for Accurate Masked Face Recognition: Experimental setup

 \subsection{Model Training Setup}

-We trained four instances of the \gls{eum} model.
-The first and second instances, model1 and model2, are trained with \gls{srt} loss using feature embeddings obtained from ResNet-50 and MobileFaceNet, respectively.
-The third and fourth instances, model3 and model4, are trained with triplet loss using feature embeddings obtained from ResNet-50 and MobileFaceNet, respectively as an ablation study to our proposed \gls{srt}.
+We trained six instances of the \gls{eum} model.
+The first, second, and the third instances, ResNet-100 EUM(SRT), ResNet-50 EUM(SRT) and MobileFaceNet EUM(SRT), are trained with \gls{srt} loss using feature embeddings obtained from ResNet-100, ResNet-50 and MobileFaceNet, respectively.
+The fourth, fifth and sixth instances, ResNet-100 EUM(T), ResNet-50 EUM(T) and MobileFaceNet EUM(T), are trained with triplet loss using feature embeddings obtained from ResNet-100, ResNet-50 and MobileFaceNet, respectively as an ablation study to our proposed \gls{srt}.
 The proposed EUM models in this paper are implemented by Pytorch and trained on Nvidia GeForce RTX 2080 GPU.
-All models are trained using SGD optimizer with initial learning rate of 1e-1 and batch size of 512.
-The learning rate is divided by 10 at $30k, 60k, ,90k$ training iterations.
-The early-stopping patience parameter is set to 3 (around 30k training iteration) causing model1, model2, model3, and model4 to stop after 80k, 70k, 60k, 10k training iterations, respectively.
+All models are trained using an SGD optimizer with an initial learning rate of 1e-1 and batch size of 512.
+The learning rate is divided by 10 at $30k, 60k, 90k$ training iterations.
+The early-stopping patience parameter is set to 3 (around 30k training iteration) causing ResNet-100 EUM(SRT), ResNet-50 EUM(SRT), MobileFaceNet EUM(SRT), ResNet-100 EUM(T), ResNet-50 EUM(T) and MobileFaceNet EUM(T) to stop after 10k, 80k, 70k, 10k, 60k, 10k training iterations, respectively.